Flufiakojot/LTSB-juiceup/README.md

 ## Limit telemetry and improve performance on lower-end hardware!

-### What does this sript do?
+### What does this script do?
-This script will disable some services and limit the telemetry to improve privacy and gain performance on lower-end hardware!
+This batch script will disable some services and limit the telemetry to improve privacy and gain performance on lower-end hardware!

 ## Compatibility